instantiator/presence/docs/cli/presence-posting-console.md

 The prebuilt binary is either `Presence.Posting.Console` (Mac OS or Linux), or `Presence.Posting.Console.exe` (Windows).

-- Provide the `--help` parameter for more information
+- Use the `--help` option for more information about accepted parameters

 This tool is commonly used with `Presence.SocialFormat.Console` which can provide formatted thread data for posting.
+Both tools support the `--help` option.

 ## Inputs